Using Git within the Xfce development workflow

 Make sure the email address is a valid address, there is a hook on the server that checks the address of every new commit.

-Because the intention is not to explain Git, only a short introduction on how it works to get you started.
+The intention, here, is not to fully explain Git; but, only provide a short introduction on how it works to get you started working with Xfce's development workflow.
 You can find the clone URL in the summary page of each repository in the Git browser.

 # Make a local clone of the upstream repository git clone git://git.xfce.org/xfce/xfwm4 # To keep the local copy updated with upstream you can run this from time to time # Possibly append --rebase to fetch upstream changes and apply you modifications on # top of those, instead of trying to merge them git pull # If you made some small modifications in the code you can view them in a unified patch git diff git status # Redirect to a patch for in bugzilla (without credits and message) git diff > ~/fix-for-bug-1234.patch

 In case the changes are more invasive, it is best to work in a separate branch.
 You can there commit all the individual modifications and when finished create a patch bundle.